pravalika48/My-first-repository/gitintro.rst

-this is introduction to git.git is faster
+this is introduction to git.
+git is faster
+git is easier